AndrewJBateman/ionic-angular-github/README.md

 ## :books: General info

-* The [Github API](https://angular.io/) has a lot more detailed functionality available:
+* The [Github API](https://angular.io/) has a lot more detailed functionality available

 ## :camera: Screenshots